 Each channel can reference only ONE scan list.
-You often scan channels in a given zone. - - - There is little worse than having someone have a radio lock up and tie up a channel for an extended period.
+You often scan channels in a given zone.
+There is little that is worse than having someone have a radio lock up and tie up a channel for an extended period.
 You switch to another channel and still hear the problem signal until it times out.

 REMEMBER, with DMR, each channel is assigned only one talk group!
 Thus, even if your only using one frequency on your repeater or hotspot you will still need multiple channels to cover the talk groups you want to use.
 You need to have ALL settings:

 Channel is a frequency pair, PL/CTCSS (analog), Color Code and Talk Group (digital), power level, Timeout timer, Scan list, etc. Each channel can reference only ONE scan group, but can be in multiple zones.

 Analog Channel Detail: A/D=A, Channel Name, RX Freq., TX Freq.
 Admit Code, Talk-Around Indicator, Channel Bandwidth, Scan List name, Power Level and PL tone.

 Digital Channel Detail: A/D=D, Channel Name, RX Freq.
 TX Freq.
 Admit Code, Talk Around Indicator, Talk Group, RX Group List, Color Code, Time Slot, Bandwidth, Scan List, Timeout Timer, and TX Power.